Sunrise Photo Credit: Steve Harper

-These zoom discussions will take place twice a term and offer the opportunity to discuss any Autism related topic in an informal forum with Margaret Muir and other RTLB who have experience supporting students on the Autism Spectrum.
+These zoom discussions will take place twice a term and offer the opportunity to discuss any Autism related topic in an informal forum with RTLB who have experience supporting students on the Autism Spectrum.
 This is a forum for SENCOs, LSCs, teachers, teacher aides and RTLB to collaborate.

 To become a Feuerstein Basic practitioner you need to complete two levels.
 Level one is offered in May and Level two will be offered during the third term 2021.